mxochicale/nonlinearTseries/README.md

 buildTakens(1:20,embedding.dim=5,time.lag=3)
 ```

-## You can also install the library as follows
+## You can also install the library from a given path as follows
 ```
 library(devtools)
 install('~/mxochicale/github/nonlinearTseries')